Natural disasters, data hacking, theft—your organization has likely prepared for catastrophes of this nature.

 2. Prioritize the risks

-Make sure you spend your time and resources preparing for events that have a high chance of occurring.
+Make sure you spend your time and resources preparing for events that have a high chance of occurring as you write and develop your contingency plan.
 For example, you may have listed earthquakes as a possible risk.
 However, if your area doesn't experience many earthquakes, you wouldn’t want to spend all your time preparing for this event.
 If your area is prone to flooding, you should spend more of your resources preparing for floods.

-To determine which risks are more likely to occur, use a risk impact or probability chart.
+To determine which risks are more likely to occur, use a risk impact scale.
 These charts will help you to estimate the likelihood that an event will occur and determine where to focus your efforts.

 Once you’ve created a prioritized list, it’s time to put together a plan to mitigate those risks.
-Your plan should include a timeline or step-by-step guide that outlines what to do once the event has happened and how to keep your business running.
+As you write a contingency plan, it should include visuals or a step-by-step guide that outlines what to do once the event has happened and how to keep your business running.
 Include a list of everyone, both inside and outside of the organization, who needs to be contacted should the event occur, along with up-to-date contact information.

 4. Maintain the plan